digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Base-10
 ## 0 1 2 3 4 5 6 7 8 9

+9 possible decimal representations

 <!-- presenter notes

 If you did not know this already, the numbers that you and I are most familiar with are written in a "base-10" decimal system.
-The first thing to know about a base-10 system is that it uses 10 digits (0-9) to represent the "base" values.
+The 10 in base-10 refers to the fact that it uses 10 decimal values (0-9) to represent numeric values.

-The second thing to know about a base-10 decimal system is that it uses number placement to represents values that exceed 9.

 -->